okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-6-synchronize-environments-daily/index.md

 1. Go to your top-level Terraform Workspaces page.
 1. Navigate to **Settings > Teams**.
-1. In the Team API Token section, click **Create a team token** to generate and display the token; you'll not be able to see it again.
+1. In the Team API Token section, click **Create a team token** to generate and display the token.
+You won't be able to see it again.

 To find your Terraform workspace ID: